Staff who are happy at work are likely to be more productive, creative, flexible and work more effectively with colleagues and customers.

 International Week of Happiness at Work runs this week (September 21 – 25) and is the perfect opportunity for you to review your wellbeing strategies.
 These are particularly relevant this year, when your teams may have spent months working differently, or perhaps have been furloughed, and may remain uncertain about the future.

 So, what can your organisation do?
 We asked the Reality HR team to contribute their top tips – and here are the results.

 Recognition – Positive feedback goes a long way.
-You’re guaranteed to make an employee’s day by recognising their hard work on a project, or just by offering praise for a good idea.
+You’re guaranteed to make an employee’s day by recognising their hard work on a project, pitch or just by offering praise for a good idea.
 It’s a real motivator.

 Be inclusive – Make sure various teams within the business have a good idea about what happens across departments.
 Encourage shared forums and staff socials – the more people feel part of a single team, the more they will pull together towards your goals.

-Trust – Mutual trust between employee and employer is essential – talk to your management about what they can do to create a happier workplace.
+Trust – Mutual trust between employee and employer is essential – talk to your management team about what they can do to create a happier workplace.
 Don’t be defensive about negative feedback – listen and act upon it.